OccupyMars2025/Introduction-to-Algorithms-4th-Edition/README.md

+# If you don't understand sth, that's okay.
+What you need to do is to read a lot of material(I mean a few hundred pages) and complete all the exercises on your own.
+But remember to start with material that fits your ability level.
+Yes, that's how we get things done.
+Very simple !
+So easy !

 ## 2023/1/9 18:00 - 1/12:  round 1
 ## 2024/5/6 12:00 - 6/13: round 2
 ## 2024/9/6 21:00 - now: continue round 2